kpnguyen21/space-challenge/README.md

 <h4 id="T3">Trigger 3: "updating_loads"</h4>

-`updating_loads`: Incremented the load value in space_travel_agents whenever a new customer was inserted into new_customer.
+`updating_loads`: Incremented the load value in space_travel_agents whenever a new customer information was inserted into `new_customer`.

 ```
 CREATE TRIGGER updating_loads